fooldrum/Android-SoftKeyPad-Change-Listener/README.md

       ...
     }

-Then, your module-level build.gradle add the Butter Knife dependencies:
+Then, your module-level build.gradle add the SoftKeyPad-Detector dependencies:

     dependencies {
       ...